Cartier duality for gerbes of vector bundles: Preliminaries

 \subsection{Analytic stacks}

 In this paper we will study Cartier duality of certain analytic stacks, this requires to set up the theory.
 We will work with the category of analytic stacks as in \cite[Section 6.3]{SolidNotes}.
-Given a condensed ring $R$ we let $R^{\cond}$ be the trivial analytic ring structure on $R$.
+We say that an analytic stack $X$ is \textit{affinoid} if it is of the form $X=\ob{AnSpec} A$ for $A$ an analytic ring.\footnote{The choice of the terminology \textit{affinoid} instead of \textit{affine} analytic stack is justified by two main reasons.
+In one hand, the theory of Berkovich and adic spaces uses the term \textit{affinoid} to refer to the spectrum associated to Banach algebras and Huber pairs respectively.
+Since analytic geometry generalizes these geometric frameworks, and not just that of algebraic varieties, it is reasonable to keep the standard terminology from classical analytic geometry.

+On the other hand, the theory of Gestalten of Scholze and Stefanich already defines for each $n\in \bb{N}$ the notion of \textit{$n$-affine map}.
+Using this language, it turns out that morphisms between affine schemes are always $0$-affine (that is, they only depend on the underlying rings), while maps between affinoid analytic stacks are only $1$-affine in general (that is, they depend on the full category of complete modules and not just in the underlying ring).
+Moreover, the notions of $0$ and $1$-affine maps will appear later in the discussion of descent of Cartier duality, for this reason it is more conveniable to use a different terminology for analytic stacks.} Given a condensed ring $R$ we let $R^{\cond}$ be the trivial analytic ring structure on $R$.
 We let $\n{C}^0$ be a small full subcategory of affinoid analytic stacks such that $\n{C}^{0,\op}\subset \cat{AnRing}$ contains at least $\Z^{\cond}$, $\Z_{\sol}$, $\Z[T]_{\sol}$, is stable under countable colimits, and is stable under taking countably presented algebras with induced analytic ring structure.
 We let $\n{C}\subset \cat{AnStk}$ be the full subcategory generated under countable colimits by $\n{C}^0$.
 In particular, $\n{C}$ is also stable under finite limits.
 We let $\ob{D}$ denote the six functor formalism of quasi-coherent sheaves on $\n{C}$, and let $E$ be the class of $!$-able arrows as in \cite[Definition 6.3.24]{SolidNotes}.
 We fix $\kappa$ a regular cardinal such that $\ob{D}\colon \ob{Corr}(\n{C},E)\to \cat{Pr}$ factors through $\cat{Pr}^{\kappa}$.
 In the next sections we will omit $\kappa$ from the notation following \Cref{ConventionPresentable}.

-By \cite[Corollary 1.5.1]{kesting2025categorical} the category $\n{C}^E_{/S}$ of $!$-able analytic stacks over a base stack $S$ satisfies the categorical K\"unneth formula under the following condition: there is an affinoid analytic stack\footnote{That is, corepresented by an analytic ring.} $S_0$, and a $!$-cover $S_0\to S$ in $E$ whose \v{C}ech nerve consists of affinoid analytic stacks.
+By \cite[Corollary 1.5.1]{kesting2025categorical} the category $\n{C}^E_{/S}$ of $!$-able analytic stacks over a base stack $S$ satisfies the categorical K\"unneth formula under the following condition: there is an affinoid analytic stack $S_0$, and a $!$-cover $S_0\to S$ in $E$ whose \v{C}ech nerve consists of affinoid analytic stacks.
 In this paper we will need a slightly more general version of this statement.

 \begin{definition} A morphism of analytic stacks $f\colon Y\to X$ is an \textit{open immersion} if it is an immersion and suave.
 We say that $f$ is a \textit{closed immersion} if it is an immersion and prim.